rurre/Editor-Screenshot/README.md

 Open it by going up to `Tools > Pumkin > Editor Screenshot`

 ## How to install
-Go to (Releases)[https://github.com/rurre/Editor-Screenshot/releases] and grab the latest .unitypackage, then just import it into your project.
+Go to [Releases](https://github.com/rurre/Editor-Screenshot/releases) and grab the latest .unitypackage, then just import it into your project.

-Alternatively, clone the repot and put it into your project's Packages folder.
+Alternatively, clone the repo and put it into your project's Packages folder.